 Science fun is available from the Florida Museum for our community!
-The Science Surprises program is available either virtually or as an outdoor presentation at your school or community organization.
+The Science Surprises program is available either virtually or as an in-person presentation for schools, homeschool groups or community organizations.

-Do the full four-part series or pick individual topics.
-Each hour-long session begins with an interactive demonstration of a scientific concept, followed by hands-on, inquiry-based activities that they can take home to share with their families.
+Do the full Physics in Nature four-part series or pick individual topics.
+Each session begins with an interactive demonstration of a scientific concept, followed by hands-on, inquiry-based activities that they can take home to share with their families.

-- Science Surprises Summer Edition is offered for school and community organizations in Alachua County only
+- Science Surprises is offered to schools, homeschool groups and community organizations in Alachua County only

-- Individual sessions are one hour long with themed science investigations led by Florida Museum educators and include activities for each camper to make and take home
+- Individual sessions can be from 30min to an hour long with themed science investigations led by Florida Museum educators and include activities for each participant to make and take home

-- The program is available virtually via Zoom OR in-person outdoors at your camp venue
+- The program is available in-person OR virtually via Zoom

 - All sessions are limited to 20 participants